-After years of advertising itself as the most picturesque seaside town in Portugal, NAZARÉ has more or less destroyed itself.
-In summer, the crowds are far too heavy for the place to cope with and the enduring characteristics are not so much “gentle traditions” as trinket stalls and identikit fish restaurants with a touch of hard-edged hustle.
-While elderly local women still don traditional headscarves and embroidered aprons, their immense trays of fish have been replaced by cheap souvenirs and signs touting rooms; and the sardine boats long ago dropped anchor in a new harbour, fifteen minutes’ walk from the town.
+Some websites and holiday brochures claim NAZARÉ as one of Portugal’s most picturesque seaside resorts, and if you come out of season you might just about agree.
+But in summer, the crowds are far too heavy for the place to cope with and the enduring characteristics are lines of souvenir stalls and identikit fish restaurants with a touch of hard-edged hustle.
+While elderly local women still don traditional headscarves and embroidered aprons, their trays of fish have been replaced by cheap souvenirs and signs advertising rooms – and the colourful sardine boats that used to be hauled up along the beach at night now dock at an out-of-town harbour.
 However, as long as you don’t expect a cosy village, and are steeled for peak-season crowds, Nazaré is highly enjoyable, with all the restaurants, facilities and knockabout cheer of a busy resort.
-It’s not just summer either that rocks: New Year’s Eve on Nazaré beach is one of the biggest parties in Portugal, while the annual Carnaval parades are intensely rumbustious all-night affairs.
+It’s not just summer either that rocks: New Year’s Eve on Nazaré beach is one of the biggest parties in Portugal, while the annual Carnaval parades are rumbustious all-night affairs.